-BIO Latin America 2019 took place on September 3-4, Grand Hyatt Hotel, São Paulo – Brazil.
-Information about the 2020 edition will be announced soon!
+BIO Latin America 2021 will be held in São Paulo – Brazil.
+More information about the venue will be announced soon!

 The State of São Paulo is generally recognized as the largest economic and industrial hub in the Southern Hemisphere and the largest business center in Latin America.
 Today the state is the 19th largest economy in the world and the 2nd largest in South America, generating about a third of all the wealth produced by Brazil.